LRANUL/UOP_SE_Y2S2-SOFT255SL_SOFTWARE_ENIGINEERING_FOR_THE_INTERNET_USING_JAVA/README.md

 Completed assignment should be written into a CD in complete (All the required resources to open the application should be included in the CD) and submit to the Program Office of School of Computing before 4:00 PM on or before the given submission deadline.
+## License

+**Copyright (c) Ranul Ladduwahetty.
+All rights reserved.**

+Licensed under the [MIT](LICENSE.txt) license.

+All files and information are copyright by Ranul Ladduwahetty, and may not be duplicated, copied, modified or adapted, in any way without our written permission.
+Our product may contain our service marks or trademarks as well as those of our affiliates or other companies, in the form of words, graphics, and logos.
+This product is solely an property of Ranul Ladduwahetty and holds all rights to it, any copying, redistribution, use or publication by you of any such Content, is strictly prohibited.
+Your use of our Product and Services does not grant you any ownership rights to our Product.